 Bring back the water wheel again, if we don’t raise our flood gates when we increase the size of the basin (raising resistance when we raise the voltage) you will have a higher amount of water flowing through the gate (electrical flow).
 When we do this the wheel spins faster and our vape is warmer, but once again, spin the wheel too fast and it will break.
 In this instance though the “wheel” can be several things.
 You may still damage your battery in a mechanical mod but you might also pop a coil or even burn your juice.
 So the “wheel” in this instance expands to not only be the battery but also the coil and the juice.
 Regardless of what it is, things breaking is bad.

-Finally our water flow, Amperage.
+Finally the water flow, which represents the Amperage or electric current.
 Our water flow is what does the actual work.
 Amperage is the actual flow of electrons through our coil and what causes our coils to warm up.
 I’m sure the relationship is starting to shine through at this time.
 If you lower the flood gate our water flow increases and if we increase the size of our basin the water flow increases too.
 In vaping the water flow (amperage) is the one thing you have no direct control over.
 We adjust the amperage by raising and lowering our flood gates (resistance) and by increasing or decreasing the size of our basin (voltage).
 Amperage is what’s dangerous in electricity, it’s what makes things work and causes things to break.

 Section 3: Bringing it Back to Earth - Application of Ohm's Law